Five Things You Need To Do When You Change CRM

 Put a plan in place

-I guarantee you won’t get far in reviewing systems or actually changing CRM without a plan.
+I guarantee you won’t get far in reviewing systems or actually changing your recruitment CRM without a plan.
 There can be so much involved in the process so you make sure you have a team in place with different roles and responsibilities, a process to follow and timescales to stick to.
 You’ll find everything runs just that little bit smoother when nobody’s questioning what the next step is or who was meant to write the RFI.

 Nail your requirements